y-lapeyre/Shamrock/README.md

 # Documentation

 We provide both a book like documentation and the more classic doxygen style for more details about the sources
- - The documentation is available here : [mdbook doc](https://tdavidcl.github.io/Shamrock/mdbook/index.html)
+ - The documentation is available here: [mdbook doc](https://tdavidcl.github.io/Shamrock/mdbook/index.html)
- - The doxygen doc is available here : [doxygen](https://tdavidcl.github.io/Shamrock/doxygen/index.html)
+ - The doxygen doc is available here: [doxygen](https://tdavidcl.github.io/Shamrock/doxygen/index.html)

 # Getting started

-The whole getting started guide can be found here : [Getting started](https://tdavidcl.github.io/Shamrock/mdbook/usermanual/quickstart.html)
+The whole getting started guide can be found here: [Getting started](https://tdavidcl.github.io/Shamrock/mdbook/usermanual/quickstart.html)

-Note that a convenient way to pull the Shamrock repo is the following command to also pull the submodules :
+Note that a convenient way to pull the Shamrock repo is the following command to also pull the submodules:
 ```bash
 git clone --recurse-submodules git@github.com:tdavidcl/Shamrock.git
 ```